 It’s at times confusing and maddening.
 So let me try to sort it out in a dispassionate way.

-First, unlike pro cyclists, please recognize that road cycling enthusiasts are not full time, sponsored, young 20 or 30-something, world class competitive riders who have only 6% body fat, ride 30,000 kilometers or 20,000 miles a year, average 42kph/26.5mph over the course of 5 hour 200K race, generate 5 to 6 watts per kilogram of weight over a 1-hour maximum effort, employ veteran race tactics, get free gear, etc., etc.
+First, unlike pro cyclists, please recognize that road cycling enthusiasts are not full time, sponsored, young 20 or 30-something, world-class competitive riders who have only 6% body fat, ride 30,000 kilometers or 20,000 miles a year, average 42kph/26.5mph over the course of 5-hour 200K race, generate 5 to 6 watts per kilogram over a 1-hour maximum effort, employ veteran race tactics, get free gear, etc., etc.

 When weight matters most…

-For the enthusiast rider, weight matters when you are climbing and when you are accelerating.
-It doesn’t matter when you are riding on the flats at a steady speed.
-The more you, your bike and whatever you are carrying on your bike (water, tools, tubes, pump, food) collectively weigh, the more energy and power you will need when you accelerate and when you climb.
+For the enthusiast rider, weight matters when you are doing long, steep climbs and when you are accelerating.
+It doesn’t matter when you are riding on the flats or rollers at a relatively steady speed.
+The more you, your bike, and whatever you are carrying on your bike (water, tools, tubes, pump, food) collectively weigh, the more energy and power you will need when you accelerate and when you climb.

 If you are regularly climbing mile long, 7% or steeper pitches, you’ll benefit from lighter gear.
 But, lighter gear comes at a big cost relative to dropping a few of your own pounds or kilos.

 As for gear, consider what added speed you can get going up one of those long 7% pitches if you jettisoned 4lbs/1.8kg off your bike by trading up from your current carbon frame to one of the new superlight climbing ones and by leaving off some of the extras you carry in your bag or back pocket.
-On this lighter bike, a 150lb/68kg to 160lb/73kg rider putting out an average 200 to 250 watts would save about 10 seconds/mile or 6 seconds/km.
-That’s about 70 seconds faster up the famed Alpe d’Huez, a 6.8 mile/11 kilometer climb with an average gradient of 8.1%.
+On this lighter bike, a 150lb/68kg to 160lb/73kg rider putting out an average of 200 to 250 watts would save about 10 seconds/mile or 6 seconds/km.
+That’s about 70 seconds faster up the famed Alpe d’huez (or it’s trainer equivalent, the Alpe du Zwift), a 6.8 mile/11 kilometer climb with an average gradient of 8.1%.

 If you accelerate a lot following or are making moves in races or on group rides, weight also matters.
 Racers accelerate more frequently than enthusiasts, especially in short races like criteriums, to change the pace and drop riders.

-When it comes to accelerating, wheelset weight is rotating weight and, according to physics, rotating weight takes twice the energy to accelerate as other weight that is static elsewhere on the bike.
+When it comes to accelerating, wheelset weight is rotating weight and, according to physics, rotating weight takes twice the energy to accelerate as the weight on the bike that is static.
 So when you go to a lighter wheelset, if you save 150 grams it has the effect of saving approximately 300 grams elsewhere on the bike.

 Unfortunately, in the big picture, reducing the weight of your wheels, components or bike has a small relative benefit to saving the watts of energy you use when you accelerate.
 Why?